kwanhiuhong/Web-Reverse-Proxy/README.md

 4. **Error Handling**: Comprehensive error handling and logging throughout the codebase.

-5. **Good Test Coverage**: Tests follow arrange act assert pattern and we aim to cover all major functions and customer user journeys (CUJs).
+5. **Comprehensive Test Coverage**: Tests follow arrange act assert pattern and we aim to cover all major functions and customer user journeys (CUJs) through both integration and unit tests.

 ## Limitations